cookpete/auto-changelog/README.md

 auto-changelog --tag-parser-pattern "^my-package@(\d+)\.(\d+) build(\d+)$" --tag-parser-replacement "\$1.\$2.0-build.\$3"
 ```

 Note, both options need to be supplied for this to work.
-Also note, `$` signs in the replacement string must be escaped.
+Also note, `$` signs in the replacement string must be escaped (not applicable when configuring through package.json).

 #### Breaking changes